Medium/medium-wordpress-plugin/readme.txt

 = Medium 1.3 =
 * New: Featured images
-* Changed: When added fallback to post date when GMT time not set.
+* Changed: Added fallback to post date when GMT time not set.
 * Changed: Added editor privileges to users that are both writer/editor of publication.

 = Medium 1.2.2 =